 The projected pattern of change to rainfall and runoff is similar in nature between the two scenarios, but stronger by the end of the century under the A2 scenario.
-The model projections indicate that the general long-term influence of climate warming by the end of the century is for a slight decrease to annual average rainfall.
+The model projections indicate that the general long-term influence of climate warming by the end of the century is for increased annual average rainfall at the coast.